- 1 tube (8 ounces) refrigerated crescent rolls

 - In a large skillet, saute the asparagus, onion and mushrooms in butter until asparagus is crisp-tender.
 In a large bowl, combine the remaining ingredients; stir in asparagus mixture.
 Pour into crust.

-- Bake at 375° for 25-30 minutes or until a knife inserted near the center comes out clean.
+- Bake at 375° for 25-30 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.
-Yield: 8 servings.

 - Freeze option: Cover and freeze unbaked quiche.
 To use, remove from freezer 30 minutes before baking (do not thaw).
 Preheat oven to 375°.
 Place quiche on a baking sheet; cover edge loosely with foil.
 Bake as directed, increasing time as necessary for a knife inserted in center to come out clean.
 Yield: 8 servings.